 Now we can make a close look at the privacy settings of Facebook.

-Do you want to post all your contents to public ?
-It’s not a good practice to inform them with each and every updates including your traveling or home away details.
-Naturally it will affect your safety.
-Make necessary changes to manage visibility of your future posts.
+Do you want to post all your contents to the public?
+It’s not a good practice to inform them with each and every update including your traveling or home away details.
+Naturally, it will affect your safety.
+Make necessary changes to manage the visibility of your future posts.

 To apply changes to previous posts, click on Limit Past Posts.